astrob3rry/bigdata-project/milestones.md

 ## Weekly Schedule

 - **2020.11.10 - 2020.11.15 (ongoing)**
-  - Search relevant data sets that we want to work on
+  - Identify the problem that we want to work on and search relevant data sets
     - Weili He, Xianbo Gao, Jiangfeng Lin
   - Read related literature in the field and look for spatial profiling tools that we can use in the project
     - Weili He, Xianbo Gao, Jiangfeng Lin